olliebaum/CV/README.md

 #### Makers

-These were all projects undertaken at Makers' Academy in groups of 4 using an Agile workflow, involving 2 day sprints.
-They are test driven and
+These were all projects undertaken at Makers' Academy either solo or in groups of 4 using an Agile workflow involving 2 day sprints.
+They are also fully test-driven.